Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

-Another thing I’ve been researching and thinking about: the Instant Pot.
+Something I’ve been researching and thinking about lately: the Instant Pot.
 I’m not gonna lie, I’ve been very skeptical.
-I honestly don’t make a ton of beans and I don’t braise a ton of meat so for a long time I was like, who cares!?!? but then I wanted to make hummus and Billy offered to bring over his Instant Pot for hummus-making, so I said, “let’s doooo it.”
+I honestly don’t make a ton of beans and I don’t braise a ton of meat so for a long time I was like, who cares!?!?
+But then I wanted to make hummus and Billy offered to bring over his Instant Pot for hummus-making, so I said, “let’s doooo it.”

 These beans cooked in like 30 minutes—it was insane!
 While they cooked in the Instant Pot, we did other things like talk about how crazy Ramona is and how Sonja ate a whole block a cheese and Luann’s wedding and we also talked about chocolate chip cookies.
 But we still saved so much time using that thing.
 I can’t recommend it enough…except I haven’t bought one for myself.